![]() ![]() ![]() ![]() ![]() ![]() ![]() |

 One of the built-in program output streams, and the standard error output stream for OmniMark.

-always refers to a "standard error" ("stderr"), and can be used in the same manner as #process-output
+#error always refers to a "standard error" ("stderr"), and can be used in the same manner as #process-output.

 On most systems, "standard error" is unbuffered.
 That is, text written to it is immediately output.

-stream in OmniMark is normally buffered, which will lead to error messages appearing before output from #process-output
+The #process-output stream in OmniMark is normally buffered, which will lead to error messages appearing before output from #process-output.

 Related Syntax #process-output domain-free referents-displayed |